mnieber/skandha/README.md

 - the `cbs.selectItem` callback should make a selection that takes the shift and control keys into account.
-  We will not show the code (you can see it [here](https://github.com/mnieber/skandha-facets/blob/main/Selection.ts)) but assume we have some library function `handleSelectItem` for this.
+  We will not show the code (you can see it [here](https://github.com/mnieber/skandha-facets/blob/main/Selection.ts)) but assume we have a library function `handleSelectItem` for this.
 - items that are selected should become highlighted.
 We will introduce a reusable policy function for this called `highlightFollowsSelection`.
-- since applying the filter may hide the highlighted item, we want to correct the highlight in this case.
+- if applying the filter hides the highlighted item then we want to correct the highlight.
   We will use a another reusable policy called `highlightIsCorrectedOnFilterChange` (shown [here](https://github.com/mnieber/skandha-facets/blob/main/policies/highlightIsCorrectedOnFilterChange.ts))